Skip to main content

 Build

 Implement, build, create, or develop code changes.
 Make specific changes to files or features.
-Execute a plan.Creates a branch, makes code changes, runs tests, and opens a PR.
+Execute a plan.Creates a branch, makes code changes, runs tests, pushes with a clean working tree (optional repo prepush hooks may run tests/lint first), and opens a PR.

 Address Reviews